Clarivy/hugo-homepage/content/posts/about/about.md

 - Built a high precision color correction system for high accuracy and resolution 3D scanning images.
 - Built an AI model to synthesis 3D models texture from 2D images based on Nvidia StyleGAN2 and Pix2PixHD.
 Trained with 4x3090ti GPUs and high resolution dataset.
 - Built a real-time 3D interactive avatar system demo based on audio driven facial expression technologies.

+### Senior Teaching Assistant of CS100: Introduction to Programming (Jan.
+2023 - Jue.
+2023)

+- Assignment for all students: [Game of Life](https://github.com/Clarivy/GameOfLife-Homework).
+- Recitation Class for every other week.
+[Recitation Slides](https://github.com/GKxxQAQ/CS100-recitations-spring2023).
+- Working with professor [Lan Xu](https://www.xu-lan.com/) about grading and invigilating exams.
+- SIST Outstanding Teaching Assistant Awrad

+### President of [GeekPie Assosiation](https://github.com/ShanghaitechGeekPie/) (Jan.
+2023 - Present)

+- Lead the editing of [Freshmen Handbook](https://github.com/ShanghaitechGeekPie/fresh) for our university.
+- The leader and the main developer of [CourseBench](https://github.com/ShanghaitechGeekPie/coursebench-frontend), the platform for students to discuss and comment on their courses.
+View it at [here](https://coursebench.geekpie.club/).
+- Host of many worhshops and lectures, such as ``DJI Workshop at ShanghaiTech`` and ``SI100B Beginner's Guide``.
+- Main developer of many other tools and games: [G22G Online Game](https://github.com/ShanghaitechGeekPie/g22g-frontend), [CoursePrettier](https://github.com/Clarivy/CoursePrettier-frontend) and [GPT Refinement System](https://github.com/Clarivy/CourseBench_GPTWorker/).

 ## Awards